 When will construction begin if the consultation is successful?

+The developer is currently reviewing and finalising the concept design plans.
 Any development will require Development Approval, which among other things would include satisfactory traffic and parking solutions.
-If the proposal is formally signed off, work on the facility is envisaged to start early in 2023.
+If the proposal is formally signed off, work on the facility is envisaged to start mid 2023.
 In agreeing to consider the lease, Council has resolved to prohibit traffic movements from 262a Sturt Road to Shelley Avenue or Christina Street.

 What is the proposed site currently used for?

 The site is currently used by the Marion Croquet Club.
 Members have been informed of the decision.
 The club does not currently have a lease agreement with Council.